schneiti/searouter-osm/Sea-Routing.md

 ## Dijkstra algorithm [[implementation](./src/main/java/de/fmi/searouter/router/dijkstra)]<a name="dijkstra"></a>

 Dijkstra's algorithm provides the conceptual basis for most routing algorithms.
-The idea is to calculate all distances to directly neighboring nodes starting from a currently considered node and, if the distance is smaller than previously calculated distances to this node, to update them in a global list.
+The idea is to calculate all distances to directly neighboring nodes, starting from a currently considered node and, if the distance is smaller than previously calculated distances to this node, to update them in a global list.
 The first considered node is the start node.
-After that, the node that currently has the smallest distance to the start node and has not yet been considered is always considered next.
+After that, the node that currently has the smallest distance to the start node (and has not yet been considered) is always considered next.
 The search ends as soon as the target node has been reached.
-The shortest path can then be output by storing the predecessor node of each considered node that was on the shortest path to this node.
+The shortest path can then be outputted by storing the predecessor node of each node that was on the shortest path to this node.

-The data structure which always provides the next node to consider is in the following referred to as the *Priorty Queue*.
+The data structure which always provides the next node to be considered is, in the following, referred to as the *Priorty Queue*.
 In practice, this is often implemented using a Min-Heap.
 The weight of a vertex inside this Priority Queue is given by a function $k(v)$ with $v \in V$.
-For Dijkstra this function is defined by simply using the distance $d_s(v)$ of a vertex $v$ to the start vertex $s$:
+For Dijkstra, this function is defined by simply using the distance $d_s(v)$ of a vertex $v$ to the start vertex $s$:

 $k(v)=d_s(v)$

 ## $A*$ algorithm [[implementation](./src/main/java/de/fmi/searouter/router/astar)]<a name="astar"></a>

 $A*$ works in the same way as Dijkstra with one addition concering the priority queue.
-Instead of solely sorting the next nodes to consider based on their current distance to the start node, additionally a heuristic function is applied that estimates the distance to the target node.
+Instead of solely sorting the next nodes to consider based on their current distance to the start node, a heuristic function is applied additionaly that estimates the distance to the target node.

 $k(v)=d_s(v)+\pi_t(v)$ with $\pi_t(v)$ being the heuristic function estimating the distance of the node $v$ to the target node $t$.

-The intuition of this approach is that with the heuristic the next node that is considered by $A*$ is already targeted towards the target node.
+The intuition of this approach is that with the heuristic, the next node that is considered by $A*$ is already targeted towards the target node.
 Dikstra instead only consideres the edge weights for the Priority Queue which results basically in a circle-like search space if the graphs vertices would be equally distributed around the start node.
-With the heuristic the search space is therefore more directed towards the target node and is more likely to find the consider the target node as next node more earlier.
+With the heuristic the search space is therefore more directed towards the target node and is more likely to find the target node as next node more earlier.
 This is equivalent to saying that the number of nodes popped out of the Priority Queue is smaller.

 ### Properties and constraints of $\pi_t(v)$<a name="properties-pi-t"></a>